aissa-laribi/db-ct-deploy/README.md

 In this collection, the servers are built on top of the lightest OS Docker image: ALPINE LINUX: 5.53MB.

-It results in containers that are lighter, faster to deploy, using less CPU and memory.
-Furthermore, it reduce the costs of running the databases serverless microservice architectures.For instance, services such as AWS Fargate, GCP Cloud Run or Azure Container Instances bill for Memory/hour and vCPU/hour.
+It can result in containers that are **lighter, faster to deploy, using less CPU and memory**.

+Furthermore, it reduce the costs of running the databases in serverless microservice architectures.For instance, services such as AWS Fargate, GCP Cloud Run or Azure Container Instances bill for Memory/hour and vCPU/hour.

+## Figures with docker stats screenshots

+# MYSQL

+# POSTGRESQL

+# MONGODB